 Troutville is a tiny town located in the state of Virginia.
 With a population of 430 people and two constituent neighborhoods, Troutville is the 318th largest community in Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Troutville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Troutville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Troutville is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Troutville who work in office and administrative support (19.38%), sales jobs (12.80%), and healthcare (8.30%).
+There are especially a lot of people living in Troutville who work in office and administrative support (25.00%), sales jobs (10.08%), and law enforcement and fire fighting (9.27%).